 A tax credit reduces the amount of taxes you owe dollar-for-dollar.
-For example, if you owe $1200 in state taxes but choose to make a $1000 donation under the Foster Care Charitable Organization tax credit, your tax bill will decrease by $1000—meaning you will only owe $200 in taxes.
+For example, if you have a tax liability of $1200 but choose to make a $1000 donation under the Foster Care Charitable Organization tax credit, your tax bill will decrease by $1000—meaning you will only owe $200 in taxes.

 Private School Tuition Organization